fortrabbit/legal/sub-processors.md

 ## Account meta data

 We will store additional meta data with your Account when you signup.
 This includes your IP, the time and a possible referrer.
-We use **MaxMind** to convert the IP to a geolocation that will also be stored with your Account.
+We use **MaxMind** to convert the IP to a geo-location that will also be stored with your Account.
 This might sound sneaky but is an important corner stone in fraud and phishing protection.

 ## Internal case management

 We use **Trello** as an internal ticketing system to keep track of ongoing business tasks.
-We might link client cases fron the chat system or billing related informations there as well.
+We might link client cases fron the chat system or billing related information there as well.

 ## Account profile pictures

 We are sending a hash of your e-mail address to the **Gravatar** service to see if you have an Account over there.
-When you have, we are displaying your pofile picture from over there, when not a unique generic profile icon will be displayed.
+When you have, we are displaying your profile picture from over there, when not a unique generic profile icon will be displayed.

 ## Accounting

-We are emplyoing a tax agency called **Ecovis**, as well as potentially other accountants to helps us with financial accounting.
-Natuarlly, these service providers have reading access to billing related data and invoices.
+We are employing a tax agency called **Ecovis**, as well as potentially other accountants to helps us with financial accounting.
+Naturally, these service providers have reading access to billing related data and invoices.
 Billing related data, like invoices, are stored with **Google Drive**.

 ## Embedded content